yulmaso/NavigationAnimationBug/README.md

-Sample project represeting a bug which occurs in multi-NavHost android navigation architecture.
+Sample project represeting a bug which occurs in multi-NavHost android navigation architecture project.
 To reproduce the bug quickly click the in-app "back" button twice on the Screen 2.2 and Screen 2.1.
 Instead of the Screen 1.1 you will see a blank screen which is unexpected.
+Notice that doubleclicking on the system "back" button doesn't lead to the same effect

 To fix the bug you can either:
 - switch to "AppNewNavGraph" in the MainActivity which contains only one NavHost and uses navigation() extension function to build nested graph